Graphic Design: Color Gradient Guide

 A bad gradient sticks out like a sore thumb from a mile away.

-A gradient might look initially stunning by itself, but the moment you drop in some text and icons, the whole layout suddenly becomes a questionable act in itself.
-The contrast feels off, and neither the pastel nor the darker template choices can remedy the situation.
-The next thing you know, you’re slapping on a safe, default gradient – until your design starts looking like an old Geocities web page.
-Defeated, you switch to grayscale and wonder if you should just scrap the entire thing.
+A gradient might look initially stunning by itself, but the moment you drop in some font combinations and icons, the whole layout suddenly becomes questionable.
+The next thing you know, you’re slapping on a safe, default gradient, or worse, wonder if you should just scrap the entire thing.

 What are color gradients?